tvojnar/capstone_frontend/README.md

 1. Visual representation of your hiking history on a map
 2. Add a pin for a hike
 3. Upload a cover photo for a hike
-4. Upload a cover photo for a hike
+4. Upload a GPX track for a hike

 ## Demo
 Checkout the [live site](http://scrappyhiker.com/) or [video demo](https://drive.google.com/file/d/1-zdlxIL19-GJ7iM7DcEHGD2HEgXDasv9/view) of ScrappyHiker!